arya5555/Workspace/README.md

 one category or block of work.
 It has wide applicability because one space could be a University class, work project, personal hobby, etc. Workspace lets you compile all relevant files, sites, to-dos, and more into one space.
 When you begin working, you enter a space and set a timer for how long you intend to work.
-Workspace eliminates distractions and provides you with tools relevant to your space, helping you focus.
+Workspace eliminates distractions and provides you with network relevant to your space, helping you focus.

 The program is especially useful for students, office workers, or self-employed people, as it helps promote focused and efficient work.
 However, its functions can also be used for personal projects and hobbies, as the user can easily set up